MultiSafepay/docs/content/integration/ready-made/magento1/_index.md

 3. Go to **System** > **Configuration** > **MultiSafepay x.x.x** > **Connect MultiSafepay gateways**.
     This page contains the configuration options for all MultiSafepay payment methods.
-    Make sure your selected payment methods are actived in your [MultiSafepay account](https://merchant.multisafepay.com).
+    Make sure your selected payment methods are actived in your [MultiSafepay dashboard](https://merchant.multisafepay.com).

 4. To configure MultiSafepay gift cards, go to the **MultiSafepay Gift Cards** page.
-    Make sure gift cards are activated in your MultiSafepay account.
+    Make sure gift cards are activated in your MultiSafepay dashboard.
 For more information, see [Gift cards](/payments/methods/prepaid-cards/gift-cards).